Get insider access

 • Can get stuck on some low-lying obstructions.

 The Neato D8 is an excellent choice for cleaning up pet hair.
-It does a superb job of sucking up pet hair on most surfaces and isn't too hard to maintain either.
-It even has a removable brushroll with an included cleaning tool to help make clearing hair wraps a little easier.
-The vacuum has an allergen-trapping HEPA filter, which is good if you have a heavily shedding pet.
-However, there are quite a few parts that need frequent replacing.
+It does a superb job of sucking up pet hair on hard floors but struggles a bit more on carpets.
+It has a removable brushroll with an included cleaning tool to help make clearing hair wraps a little easier.
+While the vacuum has an allergen-trapping exhaust filter, it does a terrible job of sealing in allergens.

 Pros